vrunge/listChallenge/README.md

 1) *vr1*

-In this implementation the elements are added after the head of the list.
+In this implementation elements are added at the beginning (the head) of the list.
 The head is a dummy element.
 We loop through and delete elements of the list with the pointer `currentPosition` on which we can act with the methods `initializeCurrentPoisition`, `deleteNxtPoint` and `move`.

 2) *vr2*